About the Author

 Jeff has lectured at BYU Campus Education Week and the Sidney B. Sperry Symposium.
 He has also presented at FairMormon meetings in the United States, Germany, and France.
 His articles on temple studies and the ancient Near East have appeared in Studies in the Bible and Antiquity, Element: A Journal of Mormon Philosophy and Theology, Interpreter: A Journal of Mormon Scripture, Meridian Magazine, and BYU Studies.
 He is a vice president of The Interpreter Foundation (mormoninterpreter.com) and maintains a blog entitled “Temple Themes in the Scriptures” (blog.templethemes.net).

 Jeff was a missionary in France and Belgium from 1975–1977, and his family has returned twice to live in France: once from 1993–1994 as a Fulbright Scholar and a second time from 2005–2006 as an unexpected “sabbatical” in the aftermath of Hurricane Ivan.
 Jeff has served twice as a bishop and twice as a counselor in the stake presidency of the Pensacola Florida Stake.
-He and his wife, Kathleen, are the parents of four children and twelve grandchildren.
+He and his wife, Kathleen, are the parents of four children and 13 grandchildren.
 In June 2018, they completed two years of service in the Democratic Republic of Congo Kinshasa Mission.
 In March 2019, they began six months of missionary service in the DR Congo Kinshasa Temple.